Applied Digital Corporation (APLD) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from Applied Digital Corporation as it approaches its next earnings release, which is expected to be July 24, 2023.
-The company is expected to report EPS of -$0.05, up 16.67% from the prior-year quarter.
+Wall Street will be looking for positivity from Applied Digital Corporation as it approaches its next earnings report date.
+This is expected to be July 24, 2023.
+On that day, Applied Digital Corporation is projected to report earnings of -$0.05 per share, which would represent year-over-year growth of 16.67%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.01 million, up 193.4% from the year-ago period.

-Any recent changes to analyst estimates for Applied Digital Corporation should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Applied Digital Corporation.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.75% lower within the past month.
-Applied Digital Corporation is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.75% lower.
+Applied Digital Corporation is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Applied Digital Corporation is currently trading at a Forward P/E ratio of 22.2.
-This valuation marks a premium compared to its industry's average Forward P/E of 9.83.
+Looking at its valuation, Applied Digital Corporation is holding a Forward P/E ratio of 20.01.
+This represents a premium compared to its industry's average Forward P/E of 10.01.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.